Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-As more and more lesbians live openly, more studies are being done to determine what, if any, affect being raised by a lesbian mother or lesbian couple has on children.
+As more and more lesbian women live and love openly, more studies are being done to determine what, if any, affect being raised by a lesbian mother or lesbian couple has on children.

 The good news is there appears to be only good news.

-Datingadvice.com recently reported on a study done on children of lesbians who were conceived through sperm donation.
+Datingadvice.com reported on a study done on children of lesbians who were conceived through sperm donation.

 Not only do these boy and girls do well in school, they also do well socially, are less likely to be rule-breakers, are less aggressive and are not as prone to blame their problems on others.